 Yet, even though the life insurance underwriters will ask you questions about your own medical and health history, they will also ask you about your parents and siblings health histories as well.
 For example, some of the questions that you will be asked may include inquiries regarding the age that a parent (or parents) and / or siblings may have had a particular medical condition.
 If a family member had a particular condition – and, depending upon their age when they were diagnosed – will have an impact on the rate that you will pay for coverage.

 While all life insurance companies have underwriting guidelines that they must follow, they may all differ somewhat.
-For instance, what may constitute a Substandard policy classification at one insurer may come out as a Standard at another.
-This is why it is a good idea to work with a company that has access to more than just one life insurance carrier so that you can compare which plan, benefits, and premium rates are the best for you and your coverage needs.
+For instance, what may constitute a Substandard policy classification at one insurer may come out as a Standard with the other carrier.
+This is why we recommend shopping around for quotes.
 There are companies who offer other types of coverage such as Veterans Life Insurance if this is something you are in search of.